Current Ministry Location – EUS Region, El Paso, TX

-As a newly-graduated nurse from Cornell University School of Nursing, she was assigned in 1971 to Bolivia, where she trained health promoters and encouraged community development in the far-flung jungle settlements of Cobija.
-Her learning experiences continued with the Aymara Indigenous peoples in the mountains that reach 13,500 feet and then on a hillside barrio in La Paz with many migrants from the countryside where she had lived.
+As a newly-graduated nurse from Cornell University School of Nursing at New York Hospital in NYC, she received her first mission assignment in 1971 to Bolivia.
+There she trained health promoters and encouraged community development in the far-flung jungle settlements of Cobija.
+Her service and experiences continued with the Aymara Indigenous peoples in the mountains that reach 13,500 feet and then on a hillside barrio in La Paz with many migrants from the countryside where she had lived.

 For six months, she accompanied the people and the Maryknoll Sisters in Nicaragua during the Contra war there.

 Assigned to the USA in 1997, Sister Lelia began participating in the annual Vigil and Protest at the SOA (School of the Americas) Fort Benning, GA, where soldiers from Latin America are trained in skills for low-intensity warfare.
 Eventually, after discerning and receiving Community support, she took the non-violent direct action, along with 14 others in 2004, to “cross the line” at Fort Benning.
 The story is long but basically she was sentenced to six months in a women’s prison, which she served in 2005.
 She felt overwhelmed by the support of so many.

 Sister Lelia recently has served with Borderlinks, a group that workes on immigration issues at the southwestern U.S. border in Arizona, where many from Mexico and Central America have crossed a dangerous desert looking for work.

 In 2010, Sister Lelia returned to a ministry among the peoples of Bolivia, where she was concerned about indigenous people who have been migrating from more rural areas of the country.
 Specifically, Sister Lelia visited several prisons near Cochabamba and cared for inmate families, especially children who needed nutritional support.
 The following year she returned to the USA resuming her role with Borderlinks.